timvideos/hdmi2usb.tv/Digilent-Atlys.md

 ### Is the board capable of encoding analogue signals - DVI-A or VGA with a DVI plug?

 The base board only supports digital signals (mainly because the development board we are using also only supports digital signals).
-It supports HDMI, DVI and DisplayPort (in their many connector forms).
+It supports HDMI and DVI (in their many connector forms).

-The board includes a powerful extension port which we will be developing daughterboards for.
-We currently have a VGA daughterboard in development, but yet to actually get anything like results yet.
+The board includes a powerful extension port which we will be developing daughter boards for.
+We currently have a VGA daughter board in development, but yet to actually get anything like results yet.

 ### Does it produce compressed video or raw video?